Mentis123/Codex-Crawler/README.md

    - `SERPAPI_API_KEY`: Your SerpAPI key
 4. Run the application: `streamlit run main.py`

+The first run automatically generates a `config.default.json` file with the baseline settings if it is missing.
+This file is ignored by Git.

 If you need to restore the default configuration, run `python scripts/reset_config.py` from the repository root.

 ## Project Structure